-- FunBrain.com – features interactive games such as Word Detective for make your own word search, Oddball and Math Baseball.
+- FunBrain.com – Features interactive games such as Word Detective to make your own word search, Oddball, and Math Baseball.

 - Kids After School Clubhouse – Use the “Brain Teasers” area for research or fun; the “Fun Stuff” has sections like the hilarious “Wacky Web Tales.”

 - Lego Games – For the Lego lover.
 Play games and activities.